junseokho/cptm.net/src/main/java/com/example/chessdotnet/service/chessGameSession/README.md

 At now, the concept of `legality of the move` is clear.
 To check Legality of the move, you need to check only rule of moves.

-Now then, `ChessGameSession` is charge to validate `1` only and only if, while `Piece` is charge to check `Legality of the move`.
+Now then, `Chessboard` is charge to validate `1` only and only if, while `Piece` is charge to check `Legality of the move`.